Supersymmetric partition function hierarchies and character expansions: Conclusions

-Similarly, based on the $(q,t)$-deformed superoperators $O^\circ(u;q,t)$, the supersymmetric $(q,t)$-deformed partition function hierarchy has also been constructed through $W$-representations and the generalized super Virasoro constraints have been presented.
+Similarly, based on the $(q,t)$-deformed superoperators (\ref{O1}), we have also constructed the supersymmetric $(q,t)$-deformed partition function hierarchy (\ref{ehatzn}) through $W$-representations and presented the generalized super Virasoro constraints (\ref{vircons3}) and (\ref{vircons4}).
 The superintegrability was shown by the character expansions with respect to the Macdonald superpolynomials.
-When we set all the fermionic variables to zero in the supersymmetric ($\beta$ and $(q,t)$-deformed) partition functions presented in this paper, they coincide with the known results in the literature.
+When we set all the fermionic variables to zero in the supersymmetric ($\beta$ and $(q,t)$-deformed) partition functions presented in this paper, they coincide with the known results in the literature \cite{2301.11877,2301.12763,qtHurwitz}.
 Our results may shed new light on supereigenvalue and supermatrix models.
 For further research, it would be interesting to search for the integral representations for the supersymmetric ($\beta$ and $(q,t)$-deformed) partition functions with $W$-representations.

 \section *{Acknowledgments} We are grateful to A. Morozov, A. Mironov, V. Mishnyakov and A. Popolitov for their helpful comments.
 This work is supported by the National Natural Science Foundation of China (Nos.
 12205368 and 11875194) and the Fundamental Research Funds for the Central Universities, China (No. 2022XJLX01).